qmk/qmk_firmware/keyboards/metamechs/timberwolf/readme.md

 * Hardware Supported: Timber Wolf PCB using ATmega32u4
 * Hardware Availability: [GB ended October 2019](https://geekhack.org/index.php?topic=102520.0)

-Make command depends on the physical layout you purchased - for example, if you purchased a TBR-Prime, you would use:
+Make command depends on the physical layout you purchased - for example, if you purchased a TBR-Prime and want to use an ANSI layout, you would use:

-    make metamechs/timberwolf:prime
+    make metamechs/timberwolf:prime_ansi

-or for a TBR-B you would use:
+or for a TBR-B in ISO you would use:

-    make metamechs/timberwolf:b
+    make metamechs/timberwolf:b_iso

 etc.